MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-private-endpoint.md

 ---
-title: Connect to Power BI service with an Azure Data Explorer cluster
+title: Connect to a Power BI service with a cluster behind a private endpoint
-description: Learn how to connect to Power BI service from an Azure Data Explorer cluster that's behind a private endpoint. ms.reviewer: danyhoter ms.topic: how-to ms.date: 10/03/2023
+description: Learn how to connect to a Power BI service from an Azure Data Explorer cluster that's behind a private endpoint. ms.reviewer: danyhoter ms.topic: how-to ms.date: 10/03/2023
 ---

+# Connect to a Power BI service with a cluster behind a private endpoint

+Connect a cluster behind a private endpoint to a Power BI service

-# Connect to Power BI service with an Azure Data Explorer cluster
+In this article, you learn how to connect to a Power BI service from an Azure Data Explorer cluster that's behind a private endpoint.

 A private endpoint is a network interface that uses private IP addresses from your virtual network.
 This network interface connects you privately and securely to your cluster powered by Azure Private Link.
 By enabling a private endpoint, you're bringing the service into your virtual network.
 For more information on private endpoints, see [Private endpoints for Azure Data Explorer](security-network-private-endpoint.md).

-In this article, you learn how to connect to a Power BI service from an Azure Data Explorer cluster that's behind a private endpoint.
-These steps can also be used to connect Power BI service to an Azure Data Explorer cluster that's not behind a private endpoint.

 ## Prerequisites